cmatteri/CC1101-Weather-Receiver/README.md

 The directory cc1101\_weather\_receiver contains a schematic and code for an ATmega328 based circuit that connects to a CC1101-CC1190 Evaluation Module.
 The software is Arduino based, so the MCU must be flashed with the Arduino bootloader (you can do that with another Arduino).
 A PCB is required to connect to the CC1101-CC1190EM.
 The one I use is from an older design and the connection to the MCU is a mess.
 I would be willing to design a PCB for the current circuit if someone else is interested in building one of these.

 A driver for weewx is provided in the ccwxrxvp2 directory.
 Weewx is designed to run one instance for each weather station, but only a single program can read from a serial port.
 Thus the ccwxrx_splitter, a program which reads data packets from the serial port and routes them to the correct weewx instance was created.

+Feel free to email me with any questions.

 For a demo of this system see http://matterivineyards.com/weather.